brandonkim12/brandonkim12.github.io/_posts/2018-12-19-heat-transfer-1-introduction.md

 Firstly, the emissive power in 'ideal' case is $E_b\,=\,\sigma\,T_s^4$.
 This is the consideration of <u>black body</u>, and the real emissive power is that of <u>gray body</u>, which is smaller emissive power than that of black body.
 To make up this differences, the quantity named of "emissivity" is applied, so this is the change: $E\,=\,\epsilon \sigma T_s^4$.

 Secondly, let's talk about the [Fig. 6.]
 Surface doesn't absorb a whole radiation. it reflects the radiation, so this phenomena is called as "irradiation".
 A portion of the irradiation may be absorbed by the surface.
-To find out the **net** rate of the radiation, it must also be considered. the absorbed quantity of irraditation is like: $G_{abs}\,=\,\alpha\,G​$
+To find out the **net** rate of the radiation, it must also be considered. the absorbed quantity of irraditation is like: $G_{abs}\,=\,\alpha\,G$

 Combining these two term, the above net rate equation is constructed.